 The 1997 RMI Specification was the first RMI specification to receive universal acceptance in the rack industry.
 Earlier editions of the RMI Specifications (1964 – 1990) were seldom followed because they contained some requirements that were costly to users, unnecessary, and difficult to meet with standard product.
 In recognition of this situation, the 1997 RMI Specification was developed and, with its universal acceptance, has already resulted in safer storage rack systems.
-The 1997 version has been superseded by a 2002 version, a 2008 version, a 2012 version, a 2021 version and now a 2012 version.
+The 1997 version has been superseded by a 2002 version, a 2008 version, a 2012 version, a 2021 version and now a 2012 version (with 2019 revisions).
 This new version of the RMI Specification is also ANSI approved and known as the ANSI MH16.1 Specification.

 B. The importance of RMI compliance.